Unicode: History

 In early 1989, the Unicode working group expanded to include Ken Whistler and Mike Kernaghan of Metaphor, Karen Smith-Yoshimura and Joan Aliprand of Research Libraries Group, and Glenn Wright of Sun Microsystems.
+The Research Libraries Group had an existing solution for East Asian character sets, which became one of the inputs to the Unicode character set.
 In 1990, Michel Suignard and Asmus Freytag of Microsoft and NeXT's Rick McGowan had also joined the group.
 By the end of 1990, most of the work of remapping existing standards had been completed, and a final review draft of Unicode was ready.

 The Unicode Consortium was incorporated in California on 3 January 1991, and the first volume of The Unicode Standard was published that October.
 The second volume, now adding Han ideographs, was published in June 1992.

 In 1996, a surrogate character mechanism was implemented in Unicode 2.0, so that Unicode was no longer restricted to 16 bits.
 This increased the Unicode codespace to over a million code points, which allowed for the encoding of many historic scripts, such as Egyptian hieroglyphs, and thousands of rarely used or obsolete characters that had not been anticipated for inclusion in the standard.
 Among these characters are various rarely used CJK characters—many mainly being used in proper names, making them far more necessary for a universal encoding than the original Unicode architecture envisioned.